Andhra Pradesh: Flora and fauna

-The total forest cover of the state is 29784.3 km2, amounting to 18.28% of the total area.
-The Eastern ghats region is home to dense tropical forests, while the vegetation becomes sparse as the ghats give way to the peneplains, where shrub vegetation is more common.
-The vegetation found in the state is largely of dry deciduous types, with a mixture of teak, and genera of Terminalia, Dalbergia, Pterocarpus, etc. The state possesses some rare and endemic plants like Cycas beddomei, Pterocarpus santalinus, Terminalia pallida, Syzygium alternifolium, Shorea tumburgia etc.
+The state has a forest cover of 36,914.69 km2, constituting 22.46% of the total land area.
+The Eastern Ghats region contains dense tropical forests, while vegetation becomes sparser when transitioning to the peneplains, where dry shrub vegetation is more common.
+The vegetation in the state is predominantly dry deciduous with trees like Tectona, Terminalia, Dalbergia, and Pterocarpus.
+The state has rare and endemic plants species such as Cycas beddomei, Pterocarpus santalinus, Terminalia pallida, Syzygium alternifolium, and Shorea tumburgia.
+The state has 3188.74 ha of mangroves in the Krishna-Godavari river basin, the second largest such system in India.